 Different or incompatible regulatory requirements across multiple countries or opaque or unclear requirements for regulatory review can also lengthen the process of securing regulatory approval in multiple geographies and delay widespread introduction of new health technologies.
 Expanding programs that harmonize regulatory requirements across nations, promote transparency, and support LMICs in strengthening regulatory capacity will help mitigate regulatory challenges and ensure safe and effective health interventions reach populations in need faster.

 What does GHTC do?

 GHTC champions policies and programs that make regulatory review of global health innovations more predictable, transparent, and timely, while simultaneously promoting the importance of stringent regulatory review.
-The coalition highlights the important role the FDA plays in ensuring the safety and efficacy of health tools to prevent, diagnose, and treat neglected diseases and conditions.
-We also explore opportunities to bolster the agency’s role in global health issues, particularly mechanisms that might streamline approval of urgently needed global health technologies and leverage FDA expertise to ease regularly review challenges in LMICs.
+The coalition highlights the important role FDA plays in ensuring the safety and efficacy of health tools to prevent, diagnose, and treat neglected diseases and conditions.
+We also explore opportunities to bolster the agency’s role in global health issues, particularly mechanisms that might streamline approval of urgently needed global health technologies and leverage FDA expertise to ease regulatory review challenges in LMICs.